Diagnosing Hirsutism: Blood Tests, Ultrasound, and Other Labs

 Your doctor will carry out a brief physical examination.
 They may also use a scoring scale known as the Ferriman-Gallwey visual scale.
 It is the most commonly used grading system amongst doctors that aids in the diagnosis of hirsutism.

 Images in the Ferriman-Gallway scale are used to show different patterns of hair growth in nine areas of the body.
 It assigns a score from ‘0’ (absence of hair) to ‘4’ (extensive hair growth).
 In women without hirsutism or normal hair growth, the score is typically under 8.
-You can have a look at the scale for free online.
+You can have a look at the scale for free online or take our quiz here.

 Your doctor will also take into consideration the places where you feel excessive hair growth is worse.